Queensway Tunnel: Tolls

 Tolls have been a feature of tunnel use since the Queensway Tunnel opened in 1934.
 Although residents were originally told tolls would be removed when debts were repaid, this position was dropped long ago.
 Debts and tolls were increased when the Kingsway Tunnel was built in 1971 to relieve congestion in the first tunnel.
 The County of Merseyside Act 1980 (c. x) enshrined in law the right to continue collecting tolls once the debts were repaid.
 The later Mersey Tunnels Act 2004 (c. ii) created a legal position where tolls charged must rise in line with the Retail Price Index (RPI) as published in November.

-As of July 2025 the toll is £2.30 per journey for a single passenger car of typical size, with progressively higher tolls for larger vehicles; solo motorcycles are free.
+As of August 2026, the toll is £2.40 per journey for a single passenger car of typical size, with progressively higher tolls for larger vehicles; solo motorcycles are free.
+Residents of the Liverpool City Region who use the T-Flow pre-paid system pay £1.60 per journey.
 Average daily traffic through the tunnel currently stands at 35,000 vehicles, which equates to just under £12.8 million per year.